-The study looked at medical records of approximately 1,200 men who had ben diagnosed with malignant pleural mesothelioma over a twenty year period and compared them to those of almost 2,400 others who were matched to them for age.
+The study looked at medical records of approximately 1,200 men who were diagnosed with malignant pleural mesothelioma over a 20-year period and compared them to those of almost 2,400 others who were matched to them for age.
 The researchers learned several things from their investigation.

 “We found that an increase in asbestos exposure during more than forty years before diagnosis, or at 15 to 20 years old, had the strongest impact on the risk of pleural mesothelioma.
 As a result, subjects who accumulated asbestos fibers in early career were at higher risk than those who accumulated them at the end of their career or at a constant level over the entire career,” the study wrote.

 Additionally, they determined that asbestos exposure that occurred within ten years of the diagnosis was less likely to have had an impact on the onset of the disease, though it may have an impact on how it develops or on the degree of its severity.

 “Our study should encourage epidemiologists to consider such modeling of asbestos exposure in studies on pleural mesothelioma, as well as in other contexts.
 Our results may also help deciders in planning epidemiological surveillance programs of workers occupationally exposed to asbestos.”

 There is a long list of occupations that present the risk of early exposure to asbestos.
 These can include those working in construction, as auto mechanics, in shipyards or power plants, in metal works or chemical plants, in oil refineries and others.